MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### 4. VPN selective Tunnel

 This model reverses the third model in that only traffic identified as having a corporate IP address is sent down the VPN tunnel and thus the Internet path is the default route for everything else.
 This model requires an organization to be well on the path to [Zero Trust](https://www.microsoft.com/security/zero-trust?rtc=1) in able to safely implement this model.
 It should be noted that this model or some variation thereof will likely become the necessary default over time as more and more services move away from the corporate network and into the cloud.
-Microsoft uses this model internally; you can find more information [in this article](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/).
+Microsoft uses this model internally; you can find more information on Microsoft's implementation of VPN split tunneling at [Running on VPN: How Microsoft is keeping its remote workforce connected](https://www.microsoft.com/itshowcase/blog/running-on-vpn-how-microsoft-is-keeping-its-remote-workforce-connected/?elevate-lv).

 ![Split Tunnel VPN model 4](media/vpn-split-tunneling/vpn-model-4.png)